 Our mission statement encapsulates the aspirations of the College.
 King’s, while respecting the individual beliefs of our residents, has tried to stay true to the values of its christian tradition.

-We salute the many men of goodwill who have passed through its halls to take up occupations throughout the world.
+We salute the many people of goodwill who have passed through its halls to take up occupations throughout the world.

 King’s Coat of Arms